Don't Underestimate Your Impact!

-In order to conclusively prove the program has the desired impact, AHW has secured funding to perform an RCT to determine the therapy-related outcomes for foster youth who participate in therapy.
+AHW has secured funding to perform a Randomized Controlled Trial (RCT) to determine the outcomes for youth in foster care who participate in therapy.

-Therapy Project is changing the narrative of loss, disrupted attachment and inconsistent care; that far too may youth in foster care experience.
+ACTP is changing the narrative of loss, disrupted attachment and inconsistent care that far too many youth in foster care experience.
 The new narrative it is creating is one of healing, connection and continuity of care.
 I am so honored to be part of this profoundly impactful program. –Caitlin

-I love the versatility of providing remote therapy...it allows me to volunteer from my home base of Santa Clara County.
+I love the versatility of providing remote therapy...it allows me to volunteer from my home base.
 Youth in foster care often have jammed and unpredictable schedules.
-Having the zoom account allows me to be flexible in my availability for when the unexpected meeting crops up in the client’s week. –Rebecca
+Teletherapy allows me to be flexible in my availability for when the unexpected meeting crops up in the client’s week. –Rebecca

-I love working with Therapy Project to help foster kids that would otherwise fall through the cracks of the system…the supervision group has been a godsend to help therapists provide the best care possible for the kids…Thank you for helping us make a difference for the kids in foster care. –Jessica
+I love working to help foster kids that would otherwise fall through the cracks of the system…the supervision group has been a godsend to help therapists provide the best care possible for the kids…Thank you for helping us make a difference for the kids in foster care.

 The grant will support the expansion of our partnership to provide free, long-term therapy to youth in foster care throughout California.